START OF SIM-RACING

 21-jähriger Denis Robin Wolf im BMW 325i Rennwagen vor dem RCN1-Start auf der Nordschleife

-N L S - "GREEN HELL", ONE STEP HIGHERIn 2025, I stepped up to the legendary NLS (Nürburgring Endurance Series) and got to drive a GT4 race car for the first time.
-My RCN experience helped me to focus entirely on my most powerful race car to date – and to push myself to its limits after just a few laps and achieve impressive lap times on the Nordschleife.
+N L S - "GREEN HELL" - ONE STEP HIGHERIn 2025, I stepped up to the legendary NLS (Nürburgring Endurance Series) and got to drive a GT4 race car for the first time.
+My RCN experience helped me to focus entirely on my most powerful race car to date – and to push myself close to its limits after just a few laps and achieve impressive lap times on the Nordschleife.

 IMPRINT PRIVACY POLICY (in a new tab)